 Principal Tutors does not accept any liability to the Tutor, the Client, the Student or any third party for any claims arising out of or related to the carrying out of the Introduction by the Tutor.
-The Tutor agrees to indemnify Principal Tutors in respect of any claims for which they are found to be liable.
+The Tutor agrees to indemnify and hold harmless Principal Tutors in respect of any claims for which Principal Tutors is found to be liable.
 Nothing in this agreement shall operate to exclude or limit either party’s liability for death or personal injury, fraudulent acts or omissions or any other liability which cannot be excluded by law.

-14.1 Save as required by law, the Tutor undertakes that they shall not at any time during this agreement, and for a period of five years after termination of this agreement, disclose to any person any confidential information concerning the business, affairs, customers, Clients or suppliers of Principal Tutors.
+14.1 Save as required by law, the Tutor undertakes that they shall not at any time during this agreement and thereafter without limit as to time, disclose to any person any confidential information concerning the business, affairs, customers, Clients or suppliers of Principal Tutors.

 14.2 The Tutor shall not use Principal Tutors’ confidential information for any purpose other than to perform the Tutor’s obligations under this agreement.

 14.3 Subject to clause 14.4 below, Principal Tutors shall not disclose information relating to the Tutor without the Tutor’s prior consent unless it is for the purpose of providing work-finding services to the Tutor, for the purpose of any legal proceedings or otherwise required by law or to provide information to a professional body of which the Tutor is a member.